mileweb/docs-content-cdn/en/docs/recipes/api-rate-limiting.md

 ### Notes

 1. Rate limiting applies at the customer level.
 All API accounts under the same customer share the same token bucket.
 Excessive use of one account exhausts the customer’s quota.
-The children rate limits for reseller or partner customers are independent of each other.
+The rate limits of children of resellers are independent of each other.
 In addition, the children’s API calls will not use the parent’s quota.

-2. Because the portal calls the API, operations in the portal UI also consume the API rate limit tokens.
+2. Because the CDN Pro portal calls the APIs, operations in the portal UI also consume the API rate limit tokens.

 3. Unauthorized API calls such as signups and login attempts consume tokens from the bucket corresponding to the client’s IP address.
 This bucket has a default capacity of 30 tokens and a refill rate of 60 per minute.

-4. Modifications to the `configs.apiRate` and `configs.apiMaxBurst` using the [customer management API](https://docs.cdnetworks.com/en/cdn/apidocs#operation/patch-ngadmin-customers-id) do not take effect immediately.
+4. Modifications to the `configs.apiRate` and `configs.apiMaxBurst` using the [customer management API](</apidocs#operation/patch-ngadmin-customers-id>) do not take effect immediately.
 It typically takes 10-15 minutes to change the refill rate and refill the bucket.